 There are three main approaches.

 Adding more bandwidth.
 The most obvious one.
 This means leasing a wider channel from the backbone provider.
 The main disadvantage of this decision is that it may be necessary to replace the current equipment, and besides, the channel capacity may run out in the region.
 This method is actually setting aside the decision.
 The channels expanded this way will soon be congested and the problem will arise again — it’s like trying to eliminate traffic jams by building new roads.

 Compacting and cashing.
 If the provider has a large network, there is an option to organize its own caching server or proxy server in it.
-Also you can use network data compression.
+Also, you can use network data compression.
 To do this, you can use the MPPC (Microsoft Point-to-Point Compression) protocol.
 This method is good, but only as an additional measure.

 Prioritization and personalization.
-This assumes using a specially designed solution that assigns different priorities to different protocols and types of traffic in such a way, that the end users have the feeling of a quick Internet even when the provider’s channel is heavily loaded.
+This assumes using a specially designed solution that assigns different priorities to different protocols and types of traffic in such a way, that the end-users have the feeling of a quick Internet even when the provider’s channel is heavily loaded.
 In this case, you do not change anything at the hardware level, the equipment remains the same.
-This optimization is much cheaper than just mechanical expansion of the channel capacity.
+This optimization is much cheaper than just the mechanical expansion of the channel capacity.

-This option is more effective in almost any situation, because it takes into account the real needs of subscribers.
+This option is more effective in almost any situation because it takes into account the real needs of subscribers.
 The general algorithm of actions is as follows:

 - find out which of the Internet services are most demanded by the customers

 - give the most critical ones the highest priority.

 Stingray Service Gateway uses an adaptive approach and optimizes the network with several functions.